Money Saving Pages

 A big part of saving money is by simply reducing your spending on expenses.
 These can be necessary expenses as well as entertainment expenses.
 See below for some suggestions and tips on how to save on various entertainment expenses.

 • Do away with basic cable altogether and utilize one or two streaming services for much cheaper.
-Sign up for a web-streaming service such as Netflix which lets you watch unlimited movies and TV shows for a low monthly fee.
-Websites like Hulu have plenty of free movies and shows that you can watch, including new episodes of popular basic cable shows.
+Sign up for a streaming service or two which have free movies and shows that you can watch, including new episodes of popular basic cable shows.

 • Cancel unused memberships; share accounts with friends and households to use the same streaming service or other membership.